 07740 877 544 [email protected]

-Gordon Low, owner of the 1982 Leyland National, contacted us to help in revitalising this single decker.
-He wanted the restoration to transform the vehicle into the Strathtay Scottish Omnibuses Ltd livery.
+Gordon Low, the owner of the 1982 Leyland National, contacted us to help renovate his single decker.
+He wanted to restore the bus to the Strathtay Scottish Omnibuses Ltd livery.
 Celebrating the thirtieth anniversary of the former transport company in the north east of Scotland.

-Gordon and his team had already prepared all of the panels by repairing and filling any defects.
+Gordon and his team had already prepared the panels by repairing and filling defects.
 The smooth sanding of panels and careful painting of the wheels had also been carried out.

 The result dazzled not only passers-by but judges too.
-The effort helped win the Roland Williams award for the best bus at Lathalmond’s Scottish Vintage Bus Museum.
+The single decker won the Roland Williams award for the best bus at Lathalmond’s Scottish Vintage Bus Museum.

 Are you searching for bus painting in Dundee and the surrounding areas?
 Contact me to find out more.